...finding the balance

 ADHD: FROM a NEUROLOGIST and a MOM'S PERSPECTIVE

 I treat ADD/ADHD.
 Throughout this website ADHD will be used for inattentive and hyperactive types.
 I see parents come in to the office and say they donít want their kids on stimulants, but they want me to do something to fix the problem.
-The younger kid is running around too much, the older kid is disrespectful, canít focus in class, has low grades, canít finish homework or other tasks.
+The younger kid is running around too much, the older kid is disrespectful, canít focus in class, has low grades, canít finish homework or

 I can give stimulants or non-stimulant ADHD medications.
 But none of these medications fix the problem the parents originally came in for.
 They miss the point of the visit, the parents are not satisfied, the kid feels blamed for not focusing well enough in school, over-medicated.
 Often the kids resent their medications, donít want to take their medications, especially the pre-teens and teens.
 The kids may be right.